pyocd/pyOCD/docs/PYTHON_API.md

 =========================

-Using pyOCD's Python API, you have extreme flexibility and precise control, and can do anything SWD allows, at the expense of more complexity compared to `pyocd-tool`.
+Using pyOCD's Python API, you have extreme flexibility and precise control, and can do anything SWD allows, at the expense of more complexity compared to `pyocd commander`.
 Using pyOCD like this is particularly useful for situations where other debuggers become ineffective, such as device and board bringup, or automated testing.